deedy5/duckduckgo_search/README.md

         max_results: max number of results.
 If None, returns results only from the first response.
 Defaults to None.

     Returns:
-        List of dictionaries with maps search results, or None if there was an error.
+        List of dictionaries with maps search results.

     Raises:
         DuckDuckGoSearchException: Raised when there is a generic exception during the API request.